 - The limitation to 4 satellites could limit coverage information to only a short period in the future (e.g. 2 hours).

+The number of satellites RAN broadcasts ephemeris data for will be increased from 4 in Rel-17 to 8 in Rel-18.

-Solution #15 is the only solution that addresses the provision of coverage information to a UE as an alternative to the solution in Release 17.
-Solution #15 overcomes all of the limitations of the solution in Release 17 as shown in clause 6.15.4.
-Solution #15 is not a RAN based solution but instead relies on support from the CN and optionally from an external server (e.g. supported by a satellite operator).
-Solution #15 could also be used to provide coverage information to the CN (e.g. from a satellite network operator) although would be out of scope in terms of any new procedures.
+Solutions #15, #17, #21, #22 address the provision of coverage information to a UE as an alternative to the solution in Release 17.
+The solutions may overcome the limitations of the solution in Release 17 as shown in clause 6.15.4.
+The solutions are not RAN based solution but instead rely upon support from the CN and/or an external server (e.g. supported by a satellite operator).

+Whether and how the provisioned coverage information is used by the UE has to be defined in cooperation with the RAN and CT working groups and until that is done whether the solutions are required is still to be determined.

 7.4.2 To Core Network (AMF/MME)

-Solutions #1, #2, #4, #5, #6, #9 and #11 assume that the CN (e.g. an MME or AMF) has access to coverage information allowing the CN to know when UEs will be in or out of coverage.
+Solutions #1~#6, #9, #11, #15, #17, #19, #21 and #22 assume that the CN (e.g. MMEs, AMFs, or other network entities) has access to coverage information allowing the CN to know when UEs will be in or out of coverage.
 There are several mechanisms supporting the provision/acquisition of coverage information.
 From RAN, from pre-configuration, from NWDAF, from 5G dedicated coverage provision network function, from AF and from 3rd party server.

 Solution #1, Solution #4 and Solution #5 propose methods to address the acquisition of coverage information from RAN.
 Solution #1 suggests that the coverage information may be derived by the AMF based on the satellite assistance information from RAN, e.g. satellite id, satellite ephemeris.
 Solution #4 and Solution #5 both suggest to enable the provision of satellite coverage information to the AMF by RAN via existing UE Location Reporting procedures.
 However, all these solutions have RAN dependency.

-Solution #15 (S2-2206932) proposes to pre-configure the coverage information on AMF.

-Solution #21 (S2-2207185) proposes to utilize NWDAF.

-Solution #17 (S2-2207182) proposes to utilize a new 5G NF.
+Solution #2 proposes to obtain coverage information (yes, no, closest coverage date) from an external server by the MME.
+Solution #17 proposes to utilize a new 5G NF or external server by AMF..

+Solution #3 and #15 proposes to pre-configure the coverage information in the AMF/MME.
+Solution #3 proposes to re-use the RAT/TAI specific configuration in Rel-17.
+It is not accurate to set power saving parameters if using such a coarse configuration.

-Solution #19 (S2-2206701) proposes to obtain from AF.
+Solution #19 proposes the AMF/MME obtain coverage time information from an AF.

+Solution #21 proposes that the AMF obtains ephemeris or estimate of in/out NTN coverage utilizing NWDAF.
+This solution only applies to 5GC and impacts on NWDAF are introduced.

-Solution #22 (S2-2206924) proposes to obtain from a 3rd party server via NF/NEF.
+Solution #22 proposes to obtain a coverage map from a 3rd party server via a new CMNF or NEF.
+The impacts on the introduction of a new NF or impacts in the NEF are introduced.

-Editor's note: This clause aims to elaborate on advantages of different possibilities to determine the system assumption(s) and will need further updates.
+As the UE location information and UE mobility information are specific to a PLMN, it is not appropriate and secure to expose such information to 3rd party.
+By comparison, the satellite related information (e.g. Satellite ephemeris, Satellite footprint) are public which can be provided to the AMF/MME.
+Based on satellite related information, UE location, UE mobility information, the AMF/MME determines the coverage information.

-7.5 KI Requirements
+7.5 KI Requirements Solution Evaluations

-7.5.1 Overview
+7.5.1 Solution Mapping to Requirements and Impacts